shampletov-no/EPCboot/README.md

 *data path* is path to new firmware file that need load to controller.

-*old* for using UPDF on old controller versions vs RBLD on new.
+*Old* for using UPDF on old controller versions vs RBLD on new.

 For build this program you need
 **on Linux** - go to src subdir and run commands: